Welcome to today's edition of the Rush 24-7 podcast.

 Must be a computer glitch.

-At any rate, where do you think this lunatic gets the idea that Cuba has the best medicine in the Western Hemisphere?
+At any rate, where do you think this lunatic gets the idea that Cuba has the best medicine in the Western hemisphere?

 Well, it's not just elected Democrat officials.

-He took people from New York or somewhere in the United States that couldn't get health care and put on a boat and took them down to Havana.
+He took people from New York or somewhere in the United States that couldn't get health care and put them on a boat and took them down to Havana.

-It was a pure unadulterated lie.
+It was a pure, unadulterated lie.

 You know what really happened to him?